Home · Blog · Equipment Types

 Reach trucks

-Fork arms: 6 months
+Fork arms: 6 months as lifting accessories

 12 months

-Pallet trucks (mast)
+Pallet trucks with mast lift

 12 months